CodyAdam/mobile_project/doc/2-layouts.md

 TODO
 </details>

-### 3

-> **Task :** Create a Linear layout interface with a label on top, then a fillable text on the left below a fillable text on the left and a button on the right
+### 3. Create a Linear layout interface with a label on top, then a fillable text on the left below a fillable text on the left and a button on the right

 <details>
 <summary>Jetpack Compose solution</summary><br/>